 The riders are negotiable and typically go back and forth between the attorneys.

 As you might expect, when you are purchasing a co-op, this requires special consideration.
 Given the necessary board approval, your lawyer may want to put in language regarding the timing and what happens to your deposit if you are denied.
-The board likely wants to interview you, and the rider should mention timing.
+In addition, the board likely wants to interview you, and the rider should mention the timing.

-Your lawyer may ask the seller to acknowledge that the co-op board approved any significant changes done to the unit.
+Your lawyer may ask the seller to acknowledge that the co-op board approved any significant changes to the unit.
 Otherwise, the board may delay your closing while the seller gains their compliance.

 A rider’s limitsA rider’s limits

 Mostly, there are no limits to what a seller or buyer can put into a contract rider.
-A buyer or seller can make unreasonable demands, and it is generally legal.
+As a result, a buyer or seller can make unreasonable demands, and it is generally legal.
 Illegal provisions typically relate to discrimination based on race, religion, gender, sexual orientation, or anything else forbidden by federal, New York State, or New York City housing laws.

 Landlords can also have riders on the standard leasing contract.
-These might relate to him/her requiring rental insurance and the landlord’s requirement to put in window guards.
+These might relate to them requiring rental insurance and the landlord’s requirement to put in window guards.
 But you should read it carefully.
 As the form gets longer, the likelihood of the landlord’s demands is unreasonable increases.